vbaliga/vbaliga.github.io/_posts/2019-05-24-images-of-Brachyistius-aletes-California-Academy-of-Sciences.md

 A 2015 study (by my friends Gary Longo and Giacomo Bernardi!) determined that this species is indeed a very close sister taxon to *Brachyistius frenatus* [[source](https://dx.doi.org/10.1016/j.ympev.2015.03.027)].
 With only ~0.025% genomic divergence between the two species (compared to an average ~0.32% difference found in other surfperch sister species) *Brachyistius aletes* and *Brachysitius frenatus* are so closely related, they may not be separate species according to some criteria.

 The idea that we're seeing incipient speciation between these two is reflected in what little morphological divergence we see in body shape.
-Here is a Procrustes superimposition of body shape landmarks between juvenile individuals of the two species.
+Below is a [Procrustes superimposition](https://en.wikipedia.org/wiki/Procrustes_analysis) of body shape landmarks between juvenile individuals of the two species.

 **By aligning and superimposing landmarks from the two species this way, we can see the (mostly minor!) differences in body shape.**